-f.
 Protocol Communities should consider the additional steps needed to implement the program.
 These steps may include, but are not limited to, coordinating with a bug bounty program administrator and creating internal organizational structures for administering the program.

 Compliance with Applicable Laws and Regulations